felixlopz/hubrise-test-task/content/apps/deliveroo/en/map-ref-codes.md

 ---

-**IMPORTANT NOTE:** Assigning ref codes to products manually is not possible if your Deliveroo account is configured to update ref codes via API.
-If you suspect tthat ref codes cannot be manually entered in the Deliveroo back office, contact support@deliveroo.co.uk.
+**IMPORTANT NOTE:** Assigning ref codes to products manually from the Menu Manager tool in Deliveroo back office is not possible if your Deliveroo account is configured to update ref codes via Menu API.
+To switch to Menu Manager and activate the PLU field for the products in your Deliveroo back office, contact support@deliveroo.co.uk.

 ---